maydayv7/dotfiles/site/content/blog/nix.md

 # Footnotes

 [^1]: Provided that they are not **_garbage collected_** - Removing or modifying a package from the configuration doesn't exactly delete older versions from the system.
 All they do is create a new derivation that no longer contains symlinks to the older packages.
 Since disk space is limited, unused packages should be removed at some point, which can be done using `nix-collect-garbage -d` or `nix store --gc`

+[^2]: Evaluation of expressions is delayed until their values are actually needed.
+For more information, see [this](https://en.wikipedia.org/wiki/Lazy_evaluation)